singhrajveervns-gif/Clinical_Trial_Success_Prediction/README.md

   the project's original phased plan)
 - Batch-scoring mode in the Streamlit app (upload a CSV of trials instead of one at a time)
+- Replace RandomizedSearchCV with Optuna for more efficient hyperparameter optimization and potentially improved model performance.

 ## Author